Skip to content

 The children are each given a library book to take home that we encourage them to read for pleasure.
 These books are different to the ones that the children read in reading sessions in school with an adult.
 These books are to be brought back each week so that they can be changed for a new one.
 Feel free to add any of these books to our class Padlet so that the children can recommend them to one another!

-The children are also given a weekly homework sheet every Friday that we encourage them to complete and hand in on the following Wednesday, along with their libary book.
+The children are also given a weekly homework sheet every Friday that we encourage them to complete and hand in on the following Wednesday, along with their library book.
 This homework links to what we are doing in class and can help to secure their understanding.